w3c/wai-about-wai/_about/participating.md

 ### Submitting Techniques for Implementing Guidelines

-WAI's Web accessibility guidelines have associated Techniques documents that tell you how to meet the guidelines, such as [Techniques for WCAG 2.0](http://www.w3.org/TR/WCAG20-TECHS/).
+WAI's web accessibility guidelines have associated Techniques documents that tell you how to meet the guidelines, such as [Techniques for WCAG 2.0](http://www.w3.org/TR/WCAG20-TECHS/).
 You can submit ideas for new or updated techniques.
 There is a [form for submitting WCAG 2.0